 There are much better estate planning tools for you to distribute your estate than using a joint will.
 In Texas, joint wills are often advised against because they complicate matters for the surviving spouse and other family members.

-At the Law Offices of Kyle Robbins, PLLC, we take our time understanding your goals and wishes.
+At the Robbins Estate Law, we take our time understanding your goals and wishes.
 With that information, we craft a unique estate plan that satisfies your needs.
 We are committed to helping you create financial and emotional security for your family.

 Contact us to schedule a free consultation and start planning your legacy today.